MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 title: Postmodern People Management I
 ---

-80 thoughts about managing people in 2019.
+Eighty thoughts about managing people in 2019.
 In no particular order.

 ---
 ### 1